d12frosted/elpa-mirror/nongnu/subed-readme.txt

 Installation
 ────────────

   `subed' is now on [NonGNU ELPA].
+On Emacs 28 and later, you can install it with `M-x package-install' `subed'.

+  To install it on Emacs 27 or earlier, add the following to your Emacs configuration file:

+  ┌────
+  │ (with-eval-after-load 'package (add-to-list 'package-archives '("nongnu" . "https://elpa.nongnu.org/nongnu/")))
+  └────

-You may be able to install it with `M-x package-install' `subed'.
-If not, you can install it manually.
+  Use `M-x eval-buffer' to run the code, and then use `M-x package-install' `subed'.

+  If that doesn't work, you can install it manually.
+For example, copy `subed/*.el' to

-  For example, copy `subed/*.el' to `$HOME/.emacs.d/elisp/' and add `$HOME/.emacs.d/elisp/' to your `load-path'.
+  `$HOME/.emacs.d/elisp/' and add `$HOME/.emacs.d/elisp/' to your
+  `load-path'.

   Here's some sample code for manual installation: